UNITED FEDERATION OF PLANETS: STARFLEET DIVISION

 Secondary Torpedo/Probe Magazine: This restricted area on deck 20 is for storing unarmed quantum torpedoes, photon torpedoes (if the mission dictates), and science probes I - VI (VII - X if mission dictates).
 Also stored here are the components for manufacturing new photon torpedo as well as the equipment to put it all together.
 This room is also accessed by the loading mechanism for the torpedo launchers.

 Aft Torpedo/Probe Magazine: This restricted area on deck 19 is for storing unarmed quantum torpedoes, photon torpedoes (if the mission dictates), and science probes I - VI (VII - X if mission dictates).
 Also stored here are the components for manufacturing new photon torpedo as well as the equipment to put it all together.
 This room is also accessed by the loading mechanism for the torpedo launchers.

 3.0 TACTICAL SYSTEMS

-Phaser Array Type: The Nebula-class vessel utilizes the Type X phaser array system.
-The eight arrays are all type X, the new standard emitter.
+Phaser Type: The Sovereign class utilizes the latest in starship armament technology, the Type XII array system.
 Each array fires a steady beam of phaser energy, and the forced-focus emitters discharge the phasers at speeds approaching .986c (which works out to about 182,520 miles per second - nearly warp one).
-Current Tactical policy has phaser arrays automatically rotate phaser frequency and attempt to lock onto the frequency and phase of a threat vehicle's shields for shield penetration.
+The phaser array automatically rotates phaser frequency and attempts to lock onto the frequency and phase of a threat vehicle's shields for shield penetration.

 Phaser Array Range: Maximum effective range is 300,000 kilometers.